DavRack/skr/README.md

 + sudo

 # Donations
-if you like my work you can send me crypto to these wallets:
+If you like my work you can send me crypto using these wallets:

 **BTC: 17u6NAodc6GrQPRGNy92xF6pmzDFaq2EuC**